LLNL/RAJA/docs/sphinx/html/_sources/test_examples.txt

     `LULESH <https://codesign.llnl.gov/lulesh.php>`_

-    The directory 'LULESH-v1.0_RAJA-variants' contains three RAJA variants of LULESH 1.0: serial-only, a highly-parameterized version that can be run using various execution patterns, and a version that shows a RAJA-based transient fault recovery capability.
+    The directory 'LULESH-v1.0_RAJA-variants' contains three RAJA variants of LULESH 1.0: serial-only, a highly-parametrized version that can be run using various execution patterns, and a version that shows a RAJA-based transient fault recovery capability.
 The names of the files indicate which version is which.
-The parameterized version of this code
+The parametrized version of this code
     illustrates ten different execution patterns that can be enabled using RAJA.
 These patterns include sequential execution, six variants using OpenMP (using RAJA IndexSets for tiling, permuting elements,